sshniro/zap-docs/source/includes/explore.md

 Ajax Spider.

 <aside class="success">
-Welldone!
+Well done!
 Now ZAP has crawled the application using the Spider and the Ajax Spider.
 Move on to the attacking section to learn how to find vulnerabilities using the identified resources.
 </aside>